csci430-os/assg03/README.md

 Define the task3 test cases and declare and implement the function for this task.

-This function will be called after a process is selected to run to completion, to return its currently allocated resources back to the `currentAvailable` resources.
+This function will be called after a process is selected to run to completion to return its currently allocated resources back to the `currentAvailable` resources.
 This function takes a process id/index as its first parameter, and the same `currentAvailable` array as its second parameter that we have been using int the previous function.